sushilks/lutronjs/README.md

 # NOTE
-Looks like lutron did an firmware update that changed how the hub works, this breakes the code present in this repo.
-I have updated the code to use Telnet to connect to the PRO-Bridge, with that this code work.
+some time back Lutron updeated the code to prevent ssh-key access to the controller.
+To fix I updated the code to use Telnet to connect to the PRO-Bridge, with that this code work.
 The previous SSH mechanism of accessing the API is no longer functional.
+And this code only works with PRO-Bridge

+I have also added LOXONE sync to the code base, now all changes in lutron state will be directly updated into loxone. (i.e.  pressing a lutron switch on the wall will also toggle the state of a virtual switch in the LOXONE controller) Helps in keeping LOXONE dashboard in sync,(Othewise I was having the problem where loxone will say light is off but it may have been turned on by someone pressing the switch on the wall).

 # lutronjs